 - Pictures of the recipient during the mobility

 - Activity on social media.

 Yes, i-Portunus funding can be used as a match funding.

-i-Portunus provides a fixed lump sum depending on the length of the mobility.
+i-Portunus provides a fixed lump sum depending on the length of the mobility and the destination.
 It is not proportional.

 Regarding taxes you need to address your local / national tax authorities since every country has a different legislation.
 You can ask for assistance at the Creative Europe Desk in your country.

 IMPORTANT!
 You will be responsible for paying all taxes due on the mobility support you receive.
 This may include double taxation.
 For details, see https://europa.eu/youreurope/citizens/work/taxes/double-taxation/index_en.htm.

 Artists and / or cultural professionals living with a disability

 Additional mobility support can be provided to artists and cultural professionals living with a disability.
 The applicant is invited to discuss the amount of extra support needed with the i-Portunus team via firstname.lastname@example.org.